18F/handbook/_pages/policies/employee-resources-policies/professional-development-and-training.md

 2. Submit [this form](https://docs.google.com/forms/d/e/1FAIpQLSeK5RVrqFR80Jn7BBRPN-jvd5hFoB_derFcPq4OeyU2oMNVoA/viewform?c=0&w=1) and alert the training team that you want to attend a conference.
 The short five to six question form will help the training team understand your needs and keep all of TTS’s requests in one place.

-3. Within one business day, a training team member will reach out to you directly and be your point of contact through the entire process, including creating your Salesforce Event Tracker request.
+3. Within two business days, a training team member will reach out to you directly and be your point of contact through the entire process, including creating your Salesforce Event Tracker request.
 Please do not input an Event Tracker request until the training team has reached out to you.

 4. If the conference has any cost besides travel, please add the conference to your [Individual Development Plan (IDP)](https://goo.gl/7mVKW4) in Salesforce and have your supervisor to approve it.

 5. Create a Salesforce SF-182 form

-   * Select your current supervisor as the first approver.
+   * Select your current supervisor
+   * Select Amber Van Amburg as the first approver
    * Select Dominic Sale as the second approver, if the training is below $2500 (including travel),
-   * Select FAS HSSO Judith Zawatsky, if the training is more than $2500 (including travel)
+   * Select FAS HSSO Tricia Sieveke, if the training is more than $2500 (including travel)
    * Choose Ethan Heppner or Leah Gitter as the Purchase Card Holder

 6. Watch your email and wait for Event Tracker approvals and SF182 approvals.
 If you have questions about the status ask in slack #training-conferences or send a slack DM to your training POC.